AY2526S1-CS2113-W12-4/tp/docs/UserGuide.md

 Validation notes:
 - Amount must be a non-negative number (e.g., `5`, `14.20`).
 - Category and date are mandatory.
-- Valid expense categories (not case-sensitive): FOOD, STUDY, TRANSPORT, BILLS, ENTERTAINMENT, RENT, GROCERIES, OTHERS.
 - Description is optional; omit it entirely if not needed.
-- Categories must be any one of the following (if not, an error message is presented to the user):
+- Categories (not case-sensitive) must be any one of the following (if not, an error message is presented to the user):
   - FOOD
   - STUDY
   - TRANSPORT